-My father married my mother, then packed his bags and joined the army, leaving his young wife alone in a simple house.
+My father married my mother, then packed his backpack and joined the army, leaving his young wife alone in a simple house.
 My mother stayed behind, shouldering the whole family, taking care of my grandparents, shouldering all the responsibilities, love, duty and sadness.
 For ten long years, my mother waited for my father in loneliness because they had not yet had any children, yet she did not complain, just silently waited.

 I held my father’s old hand, my heart wanting to say so many things but choking up.
 Thank you, father, for going through the years with all your love and responsibility.
 Thank you, father, for the fragrant boxes of meat floss that raised me with your wordless love.
-And thank you, August, for bringing father back, back to mother, to us, in the gentle autumn of that year.
+And thank you, August, for bringing my father back, back to my mother, to us, in the gentle autumn of that year.

 Doan Hang